Kid Rock: Shift to country rock (2009–present)

 During Kid Rock's 50th birthday livestream, he announced that he would be releasing a triple album consisting of a hip-hop disc, a country music disc and a rock disc which would contain 30 new songs and 20 previously unreleased songs; the first single from the album, "Don't Tell Me How To Live", featuring the band Monster Truck, was released on November 18, 2021, and featured a rap rock sound reminiscent of his Devil Without a Cause album.
 On December 17, 2021, he released a cover of "Ala-Freaking-Bama" by Trace Adkins titled "Ala-Fuckin-Bama".
 On January 25, 2022, Kid Rock released a single, "We the People", in which he criticizes the media, Anthony Fauci, face masks, COVID-19 restrictions, and Big Tech to the chorus of "Let's Go Brandon".
 That same day, he also released "Rockin and "The Last Dance".
 On January 28, 2022, he announced on his upcoming Bad Reputation Tour that he would not perform at venues that require masks and proof of COVID-19 vaccination and would cancel shows at such places.

 On March 10, 2022, Kid Rock announced his upcoming twelfth studio album Bad Reputation, which would include his five previously released singles.
 It was digitally released on March 21, while a physical release of the album occurred on April 6.
 In January 2023, Kid Rock collaborated with Fueled by 808, Austin Mahone, and Jimmie Allen on the single "No Limits".
+On February 8, 2026, Kid Rock performed at Turning Point USA's All-American Halftime Show alongside Lee Brice, Brantley Gilbert, and Gabby Barrett, performing "Bawitdaba" and "'Til You Can't".